michaelroland/kolab-iRony/README.md

 These settings override the default config options from the Roundcube configuration.

-5. Give write access for the webserver user to the 'log' folder:
+5. Give write access for the webserver user to the 'logs' and 'temp' folders:

 $ chown <www-user> logs
+$ chown <www-user> temp

 6. Configure your webserver to point to the 'public_html' directory of this package as document root.